create3000/x_ite/docs/_posts/components/Shape/UnlitMaterial.md

 UnlitMaterial specifies surface rendering properties for associated geometry nodes.
 Material attributes are used by the X3D lighting equations during rendering.

-The UnlitMaterial node belongs to the **Shape** component and its default container field is *material.* It is available since X3D version 4.0 or later.
+The UnlitMaterial node belongs to the **Shape** component and its default container field is *material.* It is available from X3D version 4.0 or later.

 ## Hierarchy